 If you are asked to pay a contribution, the way we will ask you to pay it will depend on the Options that you have chosen and your Support Plan.
 You may be asked to pay your contribution in to the bank account that you opened for your Individual Budget payments (every four weeks).
 We may send you an invoice for your contribution (in most cases, every four weeks).
 There are many ways in which you can pay the invoices, and these will be listed on the invoice.
 You should not pay the invoices from your Individual Budget money, they should be paid from your personal funds.

-If you’re eligible for support services, you will have your needs assessed by a social worker or care manager.
+If you’re eligible for support services, you will have your needs assessed by a Social Worker, Care Manager, Local Area Co-ordinator or Enablement and Support Co-ordinator.
 An individual budget will then be identified based on your needs.
 You’ll be supported to identify your own skills and resources, and will work with everyone involved to look at different ways to improve your life.

 A support plan will outline the actions to achieve the desired outcomes using the resources identified and the individual budget.

-Our Self-directed support leaflet, finance information pack and newsletter contain more information about Self-directed support and financial support for social work services.
+Our Self-directed support leaflet (pdf 470KB) contains more information about SDS support and financial support for social work services.